VU-Programming/OOFP-snake/Readme.md

 * When drawing the game, `TetrisGame` asks `TetrisLogic` for each cell in the grid what the type is.
 The cell types are defined `tetris.logic.CellType` and are either `Empty` or an `<X>Cell` where X is the letter corresponding to the tetromino that the block originated from.
 See below for a list of tetrominoes.
-The drawing code also calls `gameOver` and draws a game over text if this is true.
+The drawing code also calls `isGameOver` and draws a game over text if this is true.
 * When the user presses the left, right or down arrow key, then `moveLeft`, `moveRight` or `moveDown` is called correspondingly.
 * When the user presses the `s` key or the up arrow, then `rotateRight` is called.
 When the user pressed `a` then